jimmyshen/firevswater/README.md

 A certain three-key combination will allow you to enable a mode that reveals all possible moves for a highlighted piece.

+Press 'q' or <ESC> to exit the game.

 Screenshot
 ==========